gitlabhq/gitlabhq/doc/gitlab-geo/database.md

 **For installations from source**

-1. SSH into your database primary server and login as root:
+1. SSH into your database secondary server and login as root:

     ```
     sudo -i